harnen/p2p-service-discovery/doc/report_m1/report.md

 * Turbulence events: each 1.5 sec.
 * Registration lifetime (i.e., expire after): 5 minutes

+This simulation is aimed at testing the behaviour of the new registration process that sequentially "walks" through the buckets starting from the farthest bucket and proceed incrementally with buckets closer to the topic hash, instead of registering in parallel for each bucket to reduce the traffic load and improve the load balancing in the network.
+The topic table structure used is the same of the [initial specifications](https://github.com/harnen/p2p-service-discovery/blob/master/doc/design.md) and also the waiting time calculation, based on topic queue slots availability.

 ## Messages exchanged over simulation time

+In these two figures we can observe the total number of messages exchanged (differentitated by message type) in the simulation over time using the new registration process (left figure) and the previous one (right figure).

 <p align="center">
   <img src="./imgs/message_quantity_logsnew.png" width="45%" />